tripcoded/ARIA-mypersonalAI/README.md

 ## Operational Notes

 - GitHub ingestion is intentionally bounded to avoid excessively long indexing jobs.
-- YouTube ingestion depends on transcript availability and can fail for videos with disabled, blocked, or unavailable transcripts.
+- YouTube ingestion is currently unreliable and should be treated as experimental.
+- A YouTube URL may be accepted by the UI and sent to the backend, but transcript retrieval can still fail or return no usable content.
+- At the moment, YouTube ingestion should not be considered a dependable source of indexed knowledge for this project.
 - Indexed sources can be removed directly from the frontend knowledge ledger.
 - Local runtime artifacts such as `chroma_db/`, `uploads/`, logs, virtual environments, and build output should not be committed.